 Eating together is a central part of the academic community life of the College.
 To support it, the College maintains extensive facilities and professional staff to ensure it is capable of providing meals to members of the College and their guests on a day to day basis and on special occasions.
 The KFC is a contribution to the overhead costs of the College catering operation and helps the College maintain student meal prices at affordable levels.

-- Students who do not live on the main College site pay a lower rate of KFC and MMC reflecting the fact that they have less opportunity to take meals in College.
+Rates vary for both KFC and MMC.
+Students who do not live on the main College site pay a lower rate, reflecting the fact that they have less opportunity to take meals in College.